alallani/alallani_sidequest_W3/README.md

 - Click "How to Play" for Instructions
 - Click "Start" to begin the story

-User then progresses through three scenes (Kitchen, Train Station, Office), clicking on choices to influence their stats.
+User then progresses through three scenes (Kitchen, Train Station, Office), clicking on choices to influence their stats:

-Stats update after each choice:

 - Connection: Starts at 40%.
 - Delay: Starts at 0 mins

+Stats update after each choice.
 At the end, a Connection score below 40% triggers a breakup, and a Delay score above 10 mins results in being fired.

 ---